Ian Happ Player Props: Cubs vs. Mets

 Ian Happ At The Plate

+- Happ leads Chicago with an OBP of .371 this season while batting .244 with 78 walks and 57 runs scored.

-- Among the qualified hitters in MLB, he ranks 97th in batting average, 16th in on-base percentage, and 94th in slugging.
+- Among the qualifying hitters in MLB, he ranks 105th in batting average, 20th in on-base percentage, and 97th in slugging.

-- In 29.1% of his games this year, Happ has notched at least one RBI.
-In 16 of those games (14.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- Happ has an RBI in 32 of 111 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 37.3% of his games this year, with more than one run scored in 10.9%.
+- He has scored in 41 of 111 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.